cbrake/mp3-wrangler/README.md

 * ~~display based on tag data instead of file structure~~
 * search features to search for tracks based on ID3 tags
 * select albumns/tracks/artists and download in zip format (up to XXMB)
-* integrate mp3 player such that albumns can be played in web browser
+* integrate mp3 player such that albums can be played in web browser

 ### Contributions: are welcome, use github.